ambersun1234/AutoAA/README.md

 + run program
     + simply `python3 air.py` or `python3 air.py show`

+## Config note
++ login section: contain your login information, user must register an account before using AutoAA
++ flight section: departure and arrival should fill in `full station name` or `abbreviation`
++ flight section: departure date and returnDate should follow standard date formate(e.g. 2020/01/23)
++ service section: vip indicate the service level, in this case we have:
+    + `0` stands for `no vip`
+    + `1` stands for `Value Pack`: baggage allowance, standard seat selection and 1 meal
+    + `2` stands for `Premium Flex`: baggage allowance, hot and standard seat selection, 1 meal, change of date time and lounge access
+    + `3` stands for `Premium Flatbed`: baggage allowance, flatbed selection, 1 meal, change of date time, lounge access, entertainment access and baggage delivery

 ## License
 + This project is licensed under MIT License - see the [LICENSE](https://github.com/ambersun1234/AutoAA/blob/master/LICENSE) file for detail